Certified Service Dog Trainers

 Step 3: Serve as an Apprentice

-Step 4: Obtain Certification
+Step 4: Obtain Certification for Advancement

 While some states require service dogs to be certified or licensed, no mandatory certification exists for trainers.
-The Certification Council for Professional Dog Trainers (CCPDT) offers voluntary certification for dog trainers in general.
+The Certification Council for Professional Dog Trainers (CCPDT) offers voluntary certification for dog trainers.
 Once an apprentice has completed a minimum of 300 hours of training and obtained three recommendations, he or she is eligible to sit for the Certified Professional Dog Trainer-Knowledge Assessed (CPDT-KA) certification exam.
 This 25-question exam covers occupational topics, such as animal husbandry, instruction skills and learning theory.